Azure/fleet/docs/concepts/ClusterResourcePlacement/README.md

 ![](scheduling.jpg)

-Compared with the Kubernetes' original scheduler framework, the multi-cluster scheduling selects a cluster for the placement in a 5-step operations:
+In contrast to the original scheduler framework in Kubernetes, the multi-cluster scheduling process involves selecting a cluster for placement through a structured 5-step operation:
 1. Batch & PostBatch
 2. Filter
 3. Score